influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.3/guides/fine-grained-authorization.md

 GRANT ALL ON datacenters TO west
 ```

-At this point, the east and west users have unrestricted write access to the `datacenters` database and the ops user has unrestricted read access.
+At this point, the east and west users have unrestricted read and write access to the `datacenters` database.
-We'll need to use curl to set up the restrictions first, and we'll need to decide how to apply the restrictions.
+We'll need to decide what restrictions to apply in order to limit their access.

 #### Restrictions